At least 15 killed in grenade attack in northern Kenya

 Residents say the political class in the area are using clan militia to jostle for top positions in the local administration and to settle old scores.

-The epicentre of the fighting is located about 800 km from the capital Nairobi.
+The epicenter of the fighting is located about 800 km from the capital Nairobi.

 "The attackers fled towards Ethiopia but they are being pursued," said Mandera county commissioner Michael Tailel, of the militia who attacked Joroqo village in Mandera county.